 - The digital copy must be in PDF format.
 The digital copy must include your thesis, your propositions and your thesis’ front and back covers in one PDF file.
 The file should not be larger than 5Mb, and password protection should be disabled.
 Please also check the publication name in the PDF properties.

-In addition to this thesis file, you must submit a Word or Text file of your English abstract.
-You can submit the thesis and abstract in one of the following ways:
+You can submit the thesis (pdf) and the summary (text file) in one of the following ways:

 - email to firstname.lastname@example.org

 - use SURF Filesender, and send it to email@example.com